JACQUELINE SAED WOLBORSKY PRINCIPAL

 The Blanche Martin Shaw Chair

-Jacqueline Saed Wolborsky is the Principal Second Violinist of the North Carolina Symphony and a lecturer in violin at the University of North Carolina at Chapel Hill.
-Before coming to North Carolina, she was a member of the Charleston Symphony and an adjunct professor of violin at the College of Charleston.
-She has been a featured soloist with the North Carolina Symphony and the Brussels Chamber Orchestra, received first prize and the audience choice award at the South Carolina Philharmonic Competition, and was honored with the Russell Award at the Coleman International Chamber Music Competition in Pasadena.
+Jacqueline Saed Wolborsky is Principal Second Violin of the North Carolina Symphony and a Lecturer of Violin at the University of North Carolina at Chapel Hill.
+She was previously a member of the Charleston Symphony and an Adjunct Professor of Violin at the College of Charleston.
+She has been a featured soloist with the North Carolina Symphony, Brussels Chamber Orchestra, and South Carolina Philharmonic, and was honored with the Russell Award at the Coleman International Chamber Music Competition.

-Wolborsky has recently performed at the National Gallery of Art with the NCS Trio, where she performed the complete Beethoven String Trios, and as co-founder of LACE (Living Arts Collective Ensemble) and with fellow NCS musicians in a trio setting.
-She has performed for Nobel Peace Prize winner Elie Wiesel in Chicago; the late Itzhak Rabin’s family in Jaffa, Israel; and, in 2001, for the Vice President of the United States and other high government officials in Washington, D.C.
-She has spent past summers at the Verbier Festival in Switzerland; on the faculty of the Eastern Music Festival in Greensboro; in the Chautauqua Symphony in New York; and at the Norfolk Chamber Music Festival in Connecticut, the Steans Institute for Young Artists in Illinois, the Rome Festival in Italy, the Thessaloniki Festival in Greece, Keshet Eilon in Israel, and the Weathersfield Music Festival in Vermont.
-She was invited by the Verbier Orchestra and Chamber Orchestra on separate occasions to tour several European countries with Joshua Bell, James Levine, and the late Mstislav Rostropovich.
-She has also worked with Kurt Masur; with members of the Tokyo, Vermeer, and Cleveland String Quartets; and with Yuri Bashmet, Joseph Silverstein, and Claude Frank, among others.
+Wolborsky has performed at the National Gallery in Washington, D.C., as a co-founder of LACE (Living Arts Collective Ensemble) and with fellow NCS musicians in a trio setting.
+She has performed for Nobel Peace Prize winner Elie Weisel in Chicago and, in 2001, for the Vice President of the United States in Washington, D.C.
+She has spent past summers at the Verbier Festival in Switzerland, at the Eastern Music Festival in Greensboro, with the Chautauqua Symphony in New York, at the Norfolk Chamber Music Festival in Connecticut, at Ravinia’s Steans Music Institute in Chicago, at Keshet Eilon in Israel, and at the Weathersfield Festival in Vermont.
+She has worked with members of the Tokyo, Cleveland, and Vermeer Quartets; and with Yuri Bashmet, Joseph Silverstein, and Claude Frank, among others.
 She has toured with Joshua Bell, James Levine, and Mstislav Rostropovich.

-Wolborsky received her bachelor’s degree in music from the Oberlin Conservatory, with renowned professors Roland and Almita Vamos, and her master’s degree in music from the Cleveland Institute of Music, under the tutelage of distinguished professor Donald Weilerstein.
-She received her Suzuki teacher training at the Cleveland Institute of Music and has been a private teacher for more than 20 years.
+Wolborsky received her bachelor’s degree from the Oberlin Conservatory, as a student of Roland and Almita Vamos, and her master’s degree from the Cleveland Institute of Music, where she studied with Donald Weilerstein and received her Suzuki teacher training.